Services

 For more information on the process and to request an intake consultation appointment

-Let's not wait and see
+"Let's not wait and see"

 Why is it important to get proper help?

 Eating and drinking is vital and one of the most important things we do from birth next to breathing.
 It occurs multiple times a day and impacts almost all other areas of a child’s development and life; thus, should be top priority.
 No human behaviour has greater biological and social significance.
-Without proper treatment, substantial risks to health, well-being, and adaptive skills are faced (e.g., stunted growth, blindness, tube placement, not toilet trained, sleeping, talking).
+Without proper support, substantial risks to health, well-being, and adaptive skills can arise as complications (e.g., stunted growth, tube placement; impacts on toilet training, sleeping, and talking).
+(T. Taylor & S. A. Taylor, 2021)

 Feeding may be what leads parents to a physician’s office to identify other diagnoses, and paediatric feeding disorders are more prevalent than autism.
 Substantial risks are faced by children with paediatric feeding disorders who do not receive timely and effective treatment (T. Taylor & S. A. Taylor, 2021).
 Feeding problems occur during critical developmental periods for brain and skill development.
 This can impact a child not only medically, but in most other critical areas of a child’s life and development, including toileting, toilet-training, sleep, learning, behaviour, and severe problem behaviours (e.g., self-injury, aggression, rumination, pica).
 Feeding problems also have significant impact on social development, participation in community, school, and extracurricular participation, family functioning, and travel.
-Feeding issues can be a barrier to getting and succeeding with treatment for these other issues until it is resolved; thus, treating the feeding disorder should be prioritised as it improves the other areas naturally and sets the child up for other treatments if not.
+Feeding issues can be a barrier to getting and succeeding with treatment for these other issues until it is resolved; thus, treating the feeding disorder should be prioritised as it can improve the other areas naturally and set the child up for success with other interventions if not.
 Children with paediatric feeding problems are at risk for dehydration, dental decay, tube placement, growth failure, vitamin and mineral deficiencies, immune system compromise, emergency room visits, hospitalisations, infections, blindness, hearing loss, constipation, scurvy, pellagra, rickets, fractures, fatigue, low strength, behavioural and mental health disorders, sleep disorders, brain function deficits, obesity (and its wide ranging health impacts such as cardiovascular disease, diabetes, and some cancers), disrupted puberty, lower IQ, and death.
 They also may refuse medications, supplements, and tooth brushing.
 Developmental delays could impact ability to crawl, walk, and talk, leading to oral, motor, and sensory issues.
 Let’s not wait and see (T. Taylor & S. A. Taylor, 2021).

 Pica (eating non-food items) is one of the most serious and life-threatening self-injurious behaviours, as just one instance can result in death.
 Serious risks include intestinal obstruction and perforation, choking, infection, poisoning, oral and dental health issues, irritable bowels, enlarged colon, constipation, surgery, parasites, toxicity, vomiting, lethargy, gagging, problem behaviour due to blocking (e.g., aggression, self-injury, disruption), and death.